 In the last few decades, maca has grown in popularity.
 This article explains what maca root is, highlights some potential benefits, and answers whether it’s safe to add to your diet.

-The maca plant, also called Lepidium meyenii or “Peruvian ginseng,” is a cruciferous vegetable related to broccoli, cauliflower, cabbage, and kale.
+The maca plant, called Lepidium meyenii or “Peruvian ginseng,” is a cruciferous vegetable related to broccoli, cauliflower, cabbage, and kale.

 Native to the high Andean plateaus, it has been cultivated for over 2,000 years and can survive the harsh weather of the Peruvian Andes above 4,000 meters (m) or 13,123 feet (ft).
+Traditionally, the Andean people used maca as food or medication to treat respiratory conditions and rheumatic disease.

-It contains fiber, vitamins, minerals, macamides, macaridine, alkaloids, and glucosinolates.
-That said, research on its benefits has been mixed, with more studies needed to support the claims.
+However, research on its benefits has been mixed, with more studies needed to support the claims.

 Here are some potential benefits of maca.